-Time's up on sexual assault, harassment and inequality in the workplace - PerformHR
+Time's up on sexual assault, harassment and inequality in the workplace - performHR

 The black dress protest, #MeToo and Time’s Up.
 It’s a movement gaining strength about taking a stand against sexual assault, harassment and inequality in the workplace.
 You’ve heard about it non-stop in the media, but #MeToo is not just for Hollywood.
 Offenders of sexual assault and harassment in the workplace are being outed publicly and it’s already making waves closer to home.